TurboTax will show you the money-saving tax deductions you can take as a small business owner.

 Meal expenses include those incurred while traveling away from home or for entertainment of business customers at your place of business, a restaurant or other location.
 This deduction may also apply to meals you furnish on your premises to your employees.

 Entertainment expenses fall into a broad category and include any activity generally considered to provide amusement or recreation.
 Some examples include hosting clients at social, athletic or sporting clubs, theaters, yacht trips, hunting or fishing, vacations and the like.
+Beginning with tax years after 2017, generally no entertainment expenses are any longer deductible.

 So far, we've discussed the most common small business deductions.
 Other deductible expenses include: